applitools/tutorial-storybook-react/README.md

 # Applitools Tutorial - Storybook React

-Get started with Applitools Eyes visual testing with this example of using [Storybook](https://storybook.js.org/) and the [Eyes Storybook SDK](https://applitools.com/tutorials/sdks/storybook).
+Get started with Applitools Eyes visual testing with this example of using [Storybook](https://storybook.js.org/) and our [Eyes Storybook SDK](https://applitools.com/tutorials/sdks/storybook).

 Learn more about how to install and start this project with our [Storybook React tutorial](https://applitools.com/tutorials/sdks/storybook)!